 “For we are people who believe that the world of tomorrow, this world we are now in the process of building, will only be viable if it recognizes the differences among various cultures and if we do not deny the existence of these cultures by trying to transform them into images of ourselves.
 In order to achieve this, we must know these other cultures; to acquire this knowledge, there is no better tool than ethnographic film.” – Jean Rouch

 Through the Adopt-A-Film program you can contribute to the restoration, long-term preservation and creation of new high quality digital masters of your favorite 16mm films in the DER collection.
 Some of the films at the top of our list for preservation work include the remaining titles in the Yanomamo collection (….), Marshall films such as BITTER MELONS and N/UM TCHAI, titles from the Alaskan Native Film Series by Sarah Elder and Leonard Kamerling, and films by Margaret Mead and Gregory Bateson including TRANCE AND DANCE IN BALI.
 Please contact us at for more information about becoming a parent of your favorite DER titles!

-We are currently working on preservation and digitization of selected films from the Yanomamo film collection.
-Our heartfelt thanks to the following donors who have ‘adopted’ films in the Yanomamo collection.
-Their donations will go towards preservation and digitization:
+We recently worked on preservation and digitization of selected films from the Yanomamö film collection.
+Our heartfelt thanks to the following donors who have ‘adopted’ films in this collection.
+Their donations were used towards preservation and digitization:

 Climbing the Peach Palm – Peter Dow

 Magical Death – University of Southern California

 A Man Called “Bee”: Studying the Yanomamö – Robert Lemelson

 A Man and His Wife Make a Hammock – Sue Marshall Cabezas

 Friends and Alumni of the Culture and Media Program, NYU